Identify the current system cursor in Swift

 app.run()

-Note: to run this, put it in a file e.g. test.swift
+Note: to run this, put it in a file e.g. test.swift and run with

-swift test.swift
+swift test.swift.

 DYLD_FRAMEWORK_PATH=/System/Library/Frameworks /Applications/Xcode.app/Contents/Developer/Toolchains/XcodeDefault.xctoolchain/usr/bin/swift test.swift